sverrehu/kafka-ops-julie/docs/futures/what-connector-management.rst

 As a Kafka deployment is growing it becomes natural to start ingress or egress of data from the cluster in a structured way.
 This is usually done using one, or multiple, Kafka Connect clusters.
-So as natural, as a user, you aim to handle your connectors as well from within your gitops pipeline, and you can do now this with
+So as natural, as a user, you aim to handle your connectors as well from within your GitOps pipeline, and you can do now this with
 JulieOps since version 3.0

 **IMPORTANT**: This functionality is available only since version 3.0 of JulieOps.